reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 If any exception occurs during the execution of the test, it fails with an appropriate error message.
 Finally, it ensures that the MinimalHttpAsyncClient is stopped regardless of the test outcome.

 ## Conclusion

-In this article we got familiar the integration of Apache HTTP client's reactive streams client with RxJava for reactive streams processing.
+In this article we got familiar the integration of Apache HTTP client's reactive stream client with RxJava for reactive streams processing.
 It highlights how to leverage reactive programming paradigms for handling HTTP requests and responses asynchronously.
-By combining Apache's reactive streams client with RxJava's powerful capabilities, developers can create efficient and scalable applications.
+By combining Apache's reactive stream client with RxJava's powerful capabilities, developers can create efficient and scalable applications.
 We learned the usage of reactive entities like `ReactiveEntityProducer` and `ReactiveResponseConsumer`, along with RxJava's `Observable` and `Flowable`, to perform asynchronous data processing.
 It emphasizes the benefits of reactive streams processing, such as improved responsiveness and resource utilization, and provides practical examples demonstrating the integration of Apache HTTP client and RxJava.